fission/fission.io/README.md

 ### Modifying an existing page

 Find the doc under `content`, edit it, make a pull request.
-You can use Github's handy UI for editing pages.
+You can use GitHub's handy UI for editing pages.

 ## Previewing your changes